Alexandria Airlines

 Alexandria Airlines is an Egyptian airline headquartered in Cairo.

 History

 The airline was established in 2006 and commenced its operations in March 2007.

 In April 2022, it was announced the airline would be resuming operations, from 23 April, from Alexandria to Amman and Kuwait.

 Destinations

 As of March 2023, Alexandria Airlines operates to the following destinations:

 Fleet

 Current fleet

 As of August 2025, Alexandria Airlines operates the following aircraft:

 Former fleet

-The airline previously operated two Boeing 737-300 (at August 2017).
+The airline previously operated two Boeing 737-300 (as of April 2025).

 Partners

-Alexandria Airlines served more than 100 tour operators, as well as airlines such as Nas Air, Buraq Air, Marsland aviation, White Airways, and Palestinian Airlines.
+Alexandria Airlines served more than 100 tour operators, as well as airlines such as Nas Air, Buraq Air, Marsland aviation and White Airways.